Executive Functioning Card Game: Memory Master

 I'm so excited to announce the release of my new Publication: Executive Functioning Game: Memory Master!
 It is the second of a series of four executive functioning games that I have been working on over the past six months.
 I’ve played it with my students, and it is ridiculously fun!

 Memory Master is a fabulously fun game for everyone, but it can also serve as a tool that exercises working memory, attention to detail, management of distractions, stamina, response inhibition, as well as mental shifting and sustained attention.
-This game can be used to integrate the two hemispheres of the brain, provide a fun brain break, and it can benefit individuals with ADHD, learning disabilities such as dyslexia, executive functioning disorder as well as the head injured and the elderly.
+This game can be used to integrate the two hemispheres of the brain, provide a fun brain break, and benefit individuals with ADHD, learning disabilities such as dyslexia, executive functioning disorder, as well as the head-injured and the elderly.

 For 1 to 4 Players/Teams: